 Every month, I publish an answer to a reader’s question.
-Here’s a transcript of my answer to one of my favourite readers’ questions about how to come up with ideas:
+Here’s a transcript of my answer to the 27th reader question I’ve answered so far.
+It’s about how to come up with ideas:

 Hi Lisanne, I wonder where do writers get their ideas from.
 How do you come up with ideas?